borhan-m-uddin/ShareHub_A-Community-Resource-Sharing-Platform/README.md

 2. Make the repository public on GitHub so others can clone it.

 If you'd like, I can prepare a ready-to-push commit (sanitizing the repo) and show the exact commands to run on your machine.

+## Extended Documentation

+For a full architectural overview, database schema summary, security notes, admin workflows, and future roadmap, see:

+`docs/PROJECT_DOCUMENTATION.md`

+Keep the README focused on quick start; update the docs file when making structural changes.